-- 1. Relief from separate return liability for community income.
-You are not responsible for the tax related to an item of community income if all the following conditions exist. - You filed a separate return for the tax year. - You did not include the item in gross income on your separate return. - You establish that you did not know of, and had no reason to know of, that item. - Under all facts and circumstances, it would not be fair to include the item in your gross income.
+- 1. Relief from liability arising from community property law.
+You are not responsible for the tax related to an item of community income if all the following conditions exist. - You did not file a joint return for the tax year. - You did not include the item in gross income on your separate return. - Under Internal Revenue Code section 879(a), the item was income that belonged to your spouse or former spouse.
+For details, see Community Property Laws in Pub.
+971. - You establish that you did not know of, and had no reason to know of, that item. - Under all facts and circumstances, it would not be fair to include the item in your gross income.

 If you meet the above conditions, write "Innocent Spouse Relief Under IRC 66(c)" across the top of Form 8857.
-Complete Parts I, II, and V. Attach a statement to the form explaining why you believe you qualify for relief.
+Complete Parts I, II, and IV.
+Attach a statement to the form explaining why you believe you qualify for relief.